NCSIS/ncdpi-state-extracts/README.md

 ### Staff Email File

 This will be a NEW file for IDAuto.
 Staff will be initially provisioned by the existing Staff jobs at SAS.
 The data source for those jobs is Staff UID.
 Nothing about that will change.
-This new file will serve to feed employee emails from Infinite Campus to IDAuto.
+This new file serves only to feed employee emails from Infinite Campus to IDAuto.

-### Schoolnet Roles

-IC will build this extract as part of the Schoolnet integration work.